 For journalists, researchers & photojournalists

-before you go.
+of what's coming, before you go.

 Media Events Radar turns a country's own media into a forward-looking calendar of upcoming events — protests, elections, ceremonies, official visits, court hearings, strikes, anniversaries, national holidays and deadlines.
 One agenda, so you're never caught unprepared.